ccollicutt/simplestack/README.md

 * 1x controller
 * 2x compute nodes

+You could add more compute nodes easily, but not more controllers.

 It does not use Neutron, so "legacy" nova-network, and uses flat dhcp.
 Cinder is not installed either, nor Horizon.
 About the only extra thing is the fact that haproxy is setup to front the nova and glance apis with ssl.

 ## Vagrant